Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Extension to the reduction for time-dependent forced mechanical systems with symmetries

 As in the non-autonomous case, collisions with the switching surface will, in general, modify the value of the momentum map (non-elastic case).
 Therefore, if $\mathcal{J}=\{I_{i}\}_{i\in \Lambda}$ is the hybrid interval (see Definition~\ref{def:flow}), the Routhian has to be defined in each $I_i$ taking into account the value of the momentum $\mu_i$ after the collision at time $\tau_i$.
 Note that this also has an influence in the way the impact map $\Delta^t_L$ and the switching $S$ are reduced.
-Let us denote: (1) $\mu_i$ the momentum of the system in $I_i=[\tau_i,\tau_{i+1}]$, (2) $(\Delta^t_L)_{\mu_i}$ the reduction of $\Delta^t_L\mid_{\bar{J}_L^{-1}(\mu_i)}$, and (3) $(S^t_L){\mu_i}$ the reduction of $\bar{J}_L\mid_{S_L}^{-1}(\mu_i)$, There is a sequence of reduced simple hybrid time-dependent Lagrangian systems (``Coll.'' stands for collision and ``Red.'' stands for reduction):
+Let us denote: (1) $\mu_i$ the momentum of the system in $I_i=[\tau_i,\tau_{i+1}]$, (2) $(\Delta^t_L)_{\mu_i}$ the reduction of $\restr{\Delta^t_L}{\bar{J}_L^{-1}(\mu_i)}$, and (3) $(S^t_L){\mu_i}$ the reduction of $\restr{\bar{J}_L}{S_L}^{-1}(\mu_i)$, There is a sequence of reduced simple hybrid time-dependent Lagrangian systems (``Coll.'' stands for collision and ``Red.'' stands for reduction):

 As in the symplectic case, the fact that the momentum will, in general, change with the collisions makes the reconstruction procedure more challenging.
 If one wishes, as usual, to use a reduced solution to reconstruct the original dynamics, one needs to compute the reduced hybrid data after each collision.
-This means that once the reduced solution has been obtained between two collison events, say at $t=\tau_n$ and $t=\tau_{n+1}$, one has to reconstruct this solution to obtain the new momentum after the collision at $\tau_{n+1}$ and use this new momentum to build a new reduced hybrid system whose solution should be obtained until the next collision eventy at $\tau_{n+2}$, and so on (see section \ref{cyclic} for details). \end{rem}
+This means that once the reduced solution has been obtained between two collison events, say at $t=\tau_n$ and $t=\tau_{n+1}$, one has to reconstruct this solution to obtain the new momentum after the collision at $\tau_{n+1}$ and use this new momentum to build a new reduced hybrid system whose solution should be obtained until the next collision eventy at $\tau_{n+2}$, and so on (see section \ref{cyclic} for details). \end{remark}

-\begin{exmp}[Billiard with dissipation and moving walls] Consider a particle of mass $m$ in the plane which is free to move inside the surface defined by circle whose radius varies in time according to a given function $f(t)$, i.e. $x^2+y^2=f(t)$.
+{As examples we will consider systems subjected to time-dependent one-sided constraints (see \cite{ibort_geometric_1998}).} \begin{example}[Billiard with dissipation and moving walls] Consider a particle of mass $m$ in the plane which is free to move inside the surface defined by circle whose radius varies in time according to a given function $f(t)$, i.e. $x^2+y^2=f(t)$.
 The surface of the ``billiard'' is assumed to be rough in such a way that the friction is non-linear on the velocities.